nicklafferty/craftycody/content/crafts/diy-window-plant-shelves.md

 Now, attach one of your clamps under the shelf and over the insulation tape.
 Screw it on tight, but not too tight to crack the rods- they are plastic after all.
 Make sure the shelf is level before securing the second clamp.

 Give the shelf a little push down to verify everything is on there securely.

+### Decorate!

+All that's left is to add your plants!
+I placed my lightest plants on the shelves.
+These tension rods can hold about 15 pounds, but there's no need to push that limit otherwise disaster will strike.

+You can add all kinds of decor to these shelves as well.
+Maybe lightweight stained glass or fairy lights!